josiah-chua/Microcontroller-K-Means-Clustering-Algorithm/README.md

 # Microcontroller-K-Means-Clustering-Algorithm

-This alogrithm was written for a school project using the STM32L475VG board with an ARM Cortex M4 processor.
+This alogrithm was written for a school project to implement a KMeans Clustering Algorithm onto a STM32L475VG board with an ARM Cortex M4 processor.
 To test out this alogrithm, it is recommended to run it using the STM32 IDE.
 The workspace zip folder is in the repo and the project to open is EE2028_AY2122S1_Assign1.

+In the main.c file, some parameters that can be changed are:
+- No. of data points in total: M
+- Max.
+No. of centroids: N

+The algorithm will then generate the starting positions of the centroids randomly and run the KMeans Clustering Algorithm

 Program Logic:
 classification.s